ADENIRAN0001/GROUP-4-PROJECT-SkilHarvest-Data-Class-3.0/README.md

 6. Average principal not recovered.

 ## Loan performance
-They recovered 80% of their loan
+They recovered 80% of their loan.

 ## Growth
 The company had a steady growth rate between 2007-2011.
-The number of customers in 2007 was 251, then 1562 in 2008, Default rate and performance rate
+The number of customers in 2007 was 251, then 1562 in 2008 and this is consist over the year.

+## Default rate and performance rate
 The default rate reduced over the years